 Region: NA | AU | EU

 Developed by the team behind System Shock.
 This was meant to be a sequel to the latter but was heavily changed after the release of survival horror’s juggernaut, Resident Evil 4.
 The aforementioned pushed the developers to entirely reconsider their decisions.
 Luckily, this resulted in the making of Dead Space.
 A Resident Evil in Space, but instead with dreadful aliens that takes a few shots to kill.

-Dead Space’ story follows Isaac Clark, a miner on a spaceship, as he navigates the area and fighting dreadful enemies called ” Necromrphs”.
+Dead Space’ story follows Isaac Clark, a miner on a spaceship, as he navigates the Ishimura ship and fighting dreadful enemies called ” Necromrphs”.
 These infested aliens aren’t joking around, and they will do the impossible to cut you to pieces and eat you for souper.

 In the game, you’ll have to navigate Ishimura’s ship and try to survive against frightful alien types ranging from small to gigantic.
-While the gameplay may seem like a Resident Evil 4 to some, Dead Space’s gameplay has some unique abilities.
-For example, enemies cannot be killed after shooting their head, instead, players will have to cut their limbs.
+While the gameplay may seem like a Resident Evil 4 clone to some, Dead Space’s gameplay has some unique features.
+For example, enemies cannot be killed after aiming at their head, instead, players will have to cut their limbs.
 One feature that you’ll enjoy is the ability to use the limbs against your enemies.
 This, in particular, will help you save some ammo in case you stumble across a boss or an angry enemy.